rikosintie/Discovery/usage.md

 ### Being prompted for the password

 This is easier than setting up environment variable.
-You simple add `-p 1` to the command line.
+You simply add `-p 1` to the command line.

 For example, to run the script for a site named HQ: